sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

       }
     },
     {
-      /* without the regex type to strip out whitespaces and capital letters, Sensible can't recognize the amount as a currency */ "id": "_each_accident_raw",
+       /* this field shows the original string output, which can't be converted to currency until the spaces and letters are removed */ "id": "_each_accident_raw",
       "anchor": {
         "match": {